Royal assent: Jersey and Guernsey

 The equivalent of the royal assent is formally granted or formally refused on the formal advice of the Committee of Council for the Affairs of Jersey and Guernsey in pursuance of Queen Elizabeth II's Order-in-Council of 22 February 1952.
-A recent example when the equivalent of the royal assent was refused was in 2007, concerning reforms to the constitution of the Chief Pleas of Sark.
-(A revised version of the proposed reforms was subsequently given the equivalent of the royal assent.)
+A recent example when the equivalent of royal assent was refused was in 2007, concerning reforms to the constitution of the Chief Pleas of Sark.
+(A revised version of the proposed reforms was subsequently given the equivalent of royal assent.)